DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 ## Project Objective

-This Data Analyst project focuses on cluster analysis of a dataset relating to the Bribery Reports in India between 2015 to 2022, which can be found on this Kaggle link.
+This Data Analyst project focuses on cluster analysis of a dataset relating to Bribery Reports in India between 2015 to 2022, which can be found on this Kaggle link.

 ## Bribery

-The offering, giving, receiving, or soliciting of any item of value to influence the actions of an official or other person in charge of a public or legal duty.
+Bribery is the offering, giving, receiving, or soliciting of any item of value to influence the actions of an official or other person in charge of a public or legal duty.

 ## Bribery In India